sairum/ncbiquery/README.md

 ## A Qt6 Class to query GenBank

 The Qt class developed to query and process GenBank data will be named *GbQuery* and should retrieve all GenBank records given a well formed query term and get rid of any superfluous information.
-At first, this task may seem trivial.
-However, a normal GenBank request is made of at least two distinct HTTPS calls through its REST API.
+At first this task may seem trivial.
+However, a typical GenBank request is made of at least two distinct HTTPS calls through NCBI's REST API.
 The first request uses the endpoint *esearch* and returns all record IDs in GenBank that match the query term.
 These IDs are called *GenBank IDs* or *GIs* (or *GIDs*) and are unique within GenBank.
 An example of a search for sequences of COI for *Corophium volutator* (an amphipod) would be:

 ```
 https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=nuccore&term=Corophium+volutator[organism]+AND+COI[gene]&retmax=20
 ```

 Note that spaces are not allowed in the HTTP request, so they were replaced by a '+' character.
-The result of such request is a XML document which contains, among other information, the GIs of the matching records (in the case, four records, which are also depicted in the \<Count\> tag) enclosed in \<Id\> tags:
+The result of such request is a XML document which contains, among other information, the number of records found (in the \<Count\> tagt) plus the GIs of the matching records enclosed in \<Id\> tags:

 ```
 <eSearchResult>